top of page

 The Red Hill Vista hike isn’t just a loop through colorful terrain; it’s a chance to see a cross-section of Mecca Hills geology.
 The red slopes record ancient sediment laid down in shifting basins, while the white bands mark long pauses where minerals slowly built beneath the surface.

 The striped hills are not just visually striking; they reveal how water once moved through the soil, leaving behind mineral signatures that still shape our views of the hills today.
 By the time you finish the hike, the pattern isn’t just something you see, it’s something you understand.
-Because once you learn how to read this landscape, every hike here becomes something more.
+Once you learn how to read this landscape, you don’t just hike through it—you see the story written into it.

 How to Read the Landscape